kima-finance/web3-exercise/README.md

 ## What are you building?

-You'll be building a Web3 app that allows a buyer to buy a stock with stable coin from a seller, and for a broker to supervide and facilitate the transaction.
+You'll be building a Web3 app that allows a buyer to buy a stock with stable coin from a seller, and for a broker to supervise and facilitate the transaction.
 This scenario simulates one of the most common Kima use cases known as **DvP** (Delivery vs. Payment).

 ### What will you need